 Let’s discuss why this style and color of the jacket is not for me.
 If I had stopped to count all the horizontal lines the style features create, I would not have purchased this jacket.

 1. The collar extends out in an almost straight horizontal line.

 2. Epaulets take up space on the shoulders’ tops, which visually shortens the neck and makes my face look more round.

 3. Pockets at the chest and hip level create even more horizontal lines.

 4. The gathered waistband with a tie creates another horizontal line, and there is yet another tie with gathers at the hemline.

 5. Even the cuffs have horizontal line details.

 6. The muddy color of burgundy is not flattering on my complexion.

-I am about five feet seven inches tall, and I have an inverted triangle shape which means the shoulders are the widest part of the body.
+I am five feet six inches tall, and I have an inverted triangle shape, which means the shoulders are the widest part of the body.
 I hope that the information provided here on this blog helps you find your fashion sweet spot to help you look your best every day.